 These viruses or malware can be activated when certain programs or applications are running on your system.
 Try downloading a free antivirus program like Malwarebytes and scan for the problem.

 Note: For Windows laptops, Windows Defender may not be enough to solve this problem.
 You may have to resort to third-party software.

 If you already have one installed, update it and then run a full scan.
 Some of the best free online scanners can be found above.

 Your laptop may randomly shut down when the Fast Startup option is enabled.

-Note: This feature is only found in laptops with Windows OS.
-Just as the name suggests, this feature is designed to enable your laptop to boot up faster after being shut down.
-It’s often enabled by default on laptops that are capable of hibernation.
+Note: This feature is only found on laptops running Windows OS.
+As the name suggests, this feature is meant to make your laptop trunk up faster after shutdown.
+Laptops that can be hibernated often have it enabled by default.

-This feature uses hibernation instead of a complete shutdown, and if, for example, you’re installing updates in Windows, they won’t complete before a complete shutdown.
-Even though it speeds up the boot process, you can see; clearly, it causes several issues on your laptop and even randomly turns it off.
+This feature uses hibernation instead of a full shutdown.
+For example, if you install updates in Windows, they won’t complete before a full shutdown.
+Even though hibernation speeds up the startup process, you can see it causing various problems on your laptop and even randomly turns it off.

 To disable this feature:

 - Go to the Control panel and select the power option.